im-suan/i-am-rich/README.md

 ---
 # TINY APPS:
 1. i-am-rich
-2. xylophone
+2. xylophone (a music instrument)
-3. egg-timer
+3. egg-timer (a countdown timer for egg levels)
-4. destini-story
+4. destini-story (a tell story)
-5. bmi-calculator
+5. bmi-calculator (like its name)
-6. tispy
+6. tispy (a calculator to calculate tip money)
-7. clima
+7. clima (show weather info at a city)
-8. byte-coin
+8. byte-coin (show bitcoin price)
-9. flash-chat
+9. flash-chat (an chat application)
-10. SuanCard
+10. SuanCard (Suan's Card)
+11. h4x0r-news (hacker news)

 # NOTE
 ## Cool Tools for designing: